wiseman-timelord/Llama2Sytax-GGML/README.md

 =========================================================================================

                                       Defaults:

  TEST_CONTENT_LARGE = Your name is Mr. Llama, your role is Chatbot to Human.
 You are at half-way up a mountain, where you and Human are present, and Human has just stated, Hello I though I'd go up the mountain for a while, fancy meeting you here, how are you doing today?, to you.
 Your task is, in one sentence, to respond to Humans's statement, in a method that are in context with, your emotional state being Indifferent, as well as the recent events are that, The conversation Started.

- TEST_CONTENT_DEFAULT_SMALL = Hello Mr. Llama, nice to see you, care to shoot the breeze?!!
+ TEST_CONTENT_DEFAULT_SMALL = Hello Mr. Llama, nice to see you, care to shoot the breeze?!

       TEMPERATURE = 0.5
    CONTEXT_LENGTH = 4096
             CORES = 18

- Type prompt, or "large"/Blank for Large/Small Default or 'exit' to Quit:
+ Type your message or "large"/Blank for Large/Small Default or 'exit' to Quit: large

+ Enter a TEMPERATURE or Blank for Default or 'exit' to Quit:

+ Enter a CONTEXT_LENGTH or Blank for Default or 'exit' to Quit:

+ Enter number of CORES to use or Blank for Default or 'exit' to Quit:
+20

 ```
 The results are saved to the "./data/output.log", here's a snippet with 1-3 of 26...